What is a Ball Valve?

 Ball Valves are available in two patterns

-- Short pattern
+- Short pattern ball valves, and

-- Long pattern
+- Long pattern ball valves

-Dimension and weight of short pattern ball valves are less as compared to long pattern ball valves.
+The dimension and weight of short pattern ball valves are less as compared to long pattern ball valves.
 However, During piping design, a long pattern dimension is selected for ease of connection to pipe flanges.

-Ball Valve Internals/Components
+Ball Valve Components/ Internal Parts

 The housing, seats, ball and lever for ball rotation are the major components of a standard ball valve.
 Refer to Fig. 1 below that shows the internal parts of a typical ball valve.